Kantara’s Identity Assurance Framework: Revision and New Trust Marks

 If you have a Scheme operation that you wish to outsource to Kantara, please Contact us

-Revising the Trust Framework Operations Program Controlling Documents
+Trust Framework Operations Program Controlling Documents